Lujeni/Surcharge/README.rst

 HTTP requests are made with **requests** library.

 **Overflow** is a module of Surcharge.
 It's allows to launch several benchmarks dynamically through the network.
-Overflow uses the zeroMQ library. (not available on pypi)
+Overflow uses the **zeroMQ** library. (overflow is not available with the version on pypi)

 Example
 =======